AlphaWong/go-cors-mini-proxy/README.md

-# go-cors-mini-proxy

-# Object
+# Objective
-fork the idea from https://github.com/7kfpun/cors-proxy
+Fork the idea from https://github.com/7kfpun/cors-proxy